lixihan/Resnet/README.md

 We use 10 epochs for fitting.
 Try other epochs can achieve different results.
 Better performance can be achieved for ~20 epochs, but this would be time-consuming on a CPU.

 ## API
+The REST API only has one module: API.py, including the following functions:

+(1) load_model: load the pre-trained Keras model

+(2) prepare_image: conduct pre-processing of the image.
+Obtain the image as the input.
+Convert the image into RGB format.
+Adjust the dimensions of the image to (64, 64, 3).
+Conduct mean subtraction and feature scaling.

+(3) predict: achieve the API function with the prediction results.

+Test the API based on the following steps:

-Create a sample picture sample.jpg for classfication.
-Run API.py to initialize the REST API service.
-Then use curl to request to the /predict endpoint:
+(1) Preparee a sample picture sample.jpg for classfication.

+(2) Run API.py to initialize the REST API service.

 $ python API.py

+(3) Use curl to request to the /predict endpoint:

 $ curl -X POST -F image=@sample.jpg 'http://localhost:5000/predict'